 My most recent work on sexual harassment is concerned with intersectional victim politics arising from the galvanisation of the #MeToo movement in 2017.
 I have been specifically interested in how neoliberalism, (post) feminism and other relevant cultural understandings are implicated in the complex trajectory of sexual harassment as a social problem over several decades.
-I am currently working on a book encapsulating this work which is provisionally titled: Predator and Prey?
-Sexual Harassment, Psychology and Feminism under Neoliberalism.

 Over the last few years, I have also been interested in the curation of self and identities online, particularly through posted digital photography.
 This work stemmed from a concern around how young women in particular were routinely pathologised in popular discourse for engaging in the well-established and ubiquitous practice of selfie-taking.
 This pathologisation has extended more recently to parents, particularly mothers, who post family pictures online.
 My research in this area does not presuppose pathologisation in order to explicate both the complexity of online relational dynamics and the interplay between normative femininities and the digital self.